10. Introducing Data Frames

 ’s labels

-are integers which do not match the physical element
+are integers that do not match the physical element

 positions (where 0 would denote the first element, etc.).